Otoisong/Otoisong.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> {3, 5, 7, 9, 11, 13, 15, 17, 19}
 ```

-When we look at our number range now, all values that were also present in the multiples set have been removed as we *know* they were not primes
+Now, when we look at our number_range, all the values that were also present in the multiples set have been removed, as we know they are not prime numbers.

-This is amazing!
-We've made a massive reduction to the pool of numbers that need to be tested so this is really efficient.
-It also means the smallest number in our range *is a prime number* as we know nothing smaller than it divides into it...and this means we can run all that logic again from the top!
+This is fantastic!
+We've significantly reduced the pool of numbers that need to be tested, making the process much more efficient.
+It also means that the smallest number in our range is guaranteed to be a prime, as we know nothing smaller than it divides evenly into it.
+This allows us to repeat the logic from the top.

-Whenever you can run sometime over and over again, a while loop is often a good solution.
+Whenever you need to repeat a process until a condition is met, a while loop is often a great solution.

-Here is the code, with a while loop doing the hard work of updated the number list and extracting primes until the list is empty.
+Here’s the code, with a while loop doing the heavy lifting of updating the number list and extracting primes until the list is empty.

-Let's run it for any primes below 1000...
+Let’s run it to find all primes below 1000…

 ```ruby
 n = 1000